wojciechowskiofficial/TSP_TABU/README.md

 parameters:
 	* X: int()
+	* XValue being the value that swaping pairs of vertecies X times should decrease objective function value by
 	* number of iterations during which banned pair remains in tabu matrix: int()
 	* aspiration criterion value: float()